Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 The eyes of the world are on the war in Ukraine.
 The shocking images that constantly come to us through the news channels defy all description and touch everyone deeply.
 As a university, we are very concerned about the dramatic situation and developments in Ukraine and the consequences this has for the inhabitants, the universities and the academic community in Ukraine.

-We are closely monitoring the situation in Ukraine and are looking for possibilities of further help and support for both our Ukrainian and our Russian students and staff.
+We continue to closely monitor the situation in Ukraine.
 Students from Ukraine, Belarus and Russia who have been directly affected by the situation in Ukraine and meet acute financial difficulties can apply for an emergency fund set up by the VUAssociation.
-For information and how to apply, please email: emergencyfund.soz@vu.nl.
+For information and how to apply, please email: emergencyfund.soz@vu.nl

 You can always contact us with questions or concerns.
 In the Q&A below you can find who you can contact for help.